 Patron saint of: All humanity, mothers, and the Church

-Perhaps the most revered saint in the Catholic Church, the Blessed Virgin Mary is honored as the Mother of Jesus Christ.
+The most revered saint in the Catholic Church, the Blessed Virgin Mary is honored as the Mother of Jesus Christ.
 She is the model of perfect faith, humility, and obedience to God.
-Catholics turn to her for intercession, and she is especially venerated in prayers like the Rosary.
+We turn to her for intercession, and she is especially venerated in prayers like the Rosary.

 2. St. Joseph